linrongbin16/colorbox.nvim/README.md

 This is it!

-* Auto-generate collect the most colorschemes from below websites:
+* Auto-generate collect the most colorschemes and install for you.

-* Install them as git submodules of this plugin.
 * Multiple switches on these colors:
   * Policy: suffle playback, play in order, single cycle.
-  * Timing: on startup,
+  * Timing: on startup, fixed interval, etc.

 > Note: **most popular** colorschemes are picked from below websites:
 > - [vimcolorscheme.com/top](https://vimcolorschemes.com/top)